-When I write, I put in row small symbols of various sizes.
-They are the same symbols that I used to draw on the paper when I was a child, meaningless scribbles, who in a certain order have the power to create images.
-The joints are infinite, but every time I dive into this sea of possibilities in the desperate attempt to extract a sense, a little teatrino of doodles that tell something new and beautiful.
+When I write, I put small symbols of various sizes in line.
+They are the same symbols that as a child I traced on paper, meaningless scribbles which arranged in a certain order have the power to create images.
+The joints are endless but every time I immerse myself in this sea of possibilities in a desperate attempt to extract a sense, to bring out a small theatre of signs able to tell something new and beautiful.

 Characters: 2 men – available in Italian

 Two brothers share their story of growth and loss through monologues and dialogues.
 Their words retrace and foreshadow their past and future lives, overlapping in order to piece together their relationship, their conflicts with the outside world and their mother.

 The quickest way to create an emotional bond is by sharing a powerful experience.
 It doesn’t matter whether it is a roller coaster ride or a car accident; every little thing produces the invisible threads that connect those who love each other.
 Brothers share rooms, schools, clothes, grains of sand underneath their feet during beach trips; they share parents.

 In short, they have all the ingredients for a deep bond.
 Despite this, it’s often hard to see the love of the ones we love.
 Not because that feeling is taken for granted, quite the opposite: the stronger the bond, the more it must be tested, stressed the need to be proven over and over again, waiting for the day when, reassured by that torn and weary love, we finally are ready to show how deeply we care.

 And often, that day is one too late.